 Some athletes prefer to train alone, and there’s something to be said for personalized fitness plans.
 But if you’re aiming for versatility in your training, group exercise classes can be a great way to mix up your routine, and it has some great benefits.

 For starters, group fitness classes are a safe way to try out new forms of exercise.
-Since you have an instructor right there, they can point out any issues with form.
+Since you have an instructor right there, they can point out any issues with the form.
 If you go to a gym that offers exercise classes, it also makes it easy to try a wide variety of class types you may have never even considered before.
-If you find a new exercise type you like, you can build it into your own routine or opt to work on it with a personal trainer.
+If you find a new exercise type you like, you can build it into your routine or opt to work on it with a personal trainer.

 Group fitness classes are uniquely motivating.
 If you’ve ever taken a spin class, you probably noticed that it was a lot more fun than doing intervals on a stationary bike yourself.
 In a group class, you have the synergy of a whole group working toward a common goal, which can be a nice change.